-To enhance the robustness of models pretrained using standard training in a lightweight manner, we draw inspiration from the LoRA method~\cite{hu2022lora} and introduce the FullLoRA-AT framework.
+To enhance the robustness of models pretrained using standard training in a lightweight manner, we draw inspiration from the LoRA method~\cite{hu2022lora} and introduce the FullLoRA framework.
 This framework aims to substantially improve the robustness of pretrained models against adversarial examples by adding only a small number of additional learnable parameters, which significantly reduces training time.
 Specifically, we first analyse the parameters from both adversarially and standardly trained models and reveal notable disparities in the parameters of scale and bias in the layernorm.
-These disparities can not be adequately addressed by the existing LoRA method.
+These disparities can not be adequately addressed by the existing LoRA method, which is demonstrated in \cref{fig:para_diff} of \cref{sec:distance}.
 To tackle this issue, we introduce the novel LNLoRA module, which integrates a learnable layernorm layer within the existing LoRA module.
 Moreover, unlike the existing LoRA method which focuses only on the multi-headed self-attention (MSA) block and multi-layer perceptron (MLP) block in the Transformer layer, our approach introduces LNLoRA modules into more key components of the ViT, \ie, the patch embedding layer, MSA block, MLP block, and the classification head, as shown in~\cref{fig:framework}.
-It is worth mentioning that our FullLoRA-AT method operates independently of existing advanced adversarial training techniques.
-This characteristic allows for seamless integration with others, leading to further improvement in the efficiency and performance of adversarial finetuning.
+It is worth mentioning that our FullLoRA method is independent of existing advanced adversarial training techniques.
+This characteristic allows for seamless integration with other methods, leading to further improvement in the efficiency and effectiveness of adversarial finetuning.

-We evaluate our FullLoRA-AT method on three datasets and several ViT-based models.
-Extensive experiments demonstrate that our proposed FullLoRA-AT method can significantly enhance the robustness of pretrained models against adversarial examples while substantially saving on additional training parameters and accelerating the training speed.
+We evaluate our FullLoRA method on several datasets and ViT-based models.
+Extensive experiments demonstrate that our proposed FullLoRA method can significantly enhance the robustness of pretrained models against adversarial examples while substantially saving on additional training parameters and accelerating the training speed.
 In the case of ViT-B on the CIFAR10 dataset, compared to fully finetuned models, our method demonstrates remarkable efficiency, which requires only about 5\% of the learnable parameters to achieve comparable robustness, \ie, incurring a mere 1\%-2\% loss in accuracy under the evaluation of various attacks, \eg, CW~\cite{carlini2017towards}, PGD~\cite{madry2018towards} and AutoAttack~\cite{croce2020reliable}.

 The primary contributions of our research are summarized as follows: